pmartR/FIRM-AVP/README.md

-# FIRM-AVP: A tool for predicting antiviral peptides
+# FIRM-AVP: A Tool for Antiviral Peptide Prediction

 For installation and application of this tool, please read the manual.